 Under the Private Education Law and PE Implementation Rules, private education is deemed a public welfare undertaking, and entities and individuals who establish private schools are commonly referred to as "sponsors," instead of "investors" or "shareholders."
 Nonetheless, sponsors of a private school may choose to require "reasonable returns" from the annual net balance of the school after deduction of costs, donations received, government subsidies, if any, the reserved development fund and other expenses as required by the regulations.
 The election to establish a private school requiring reasonable returns shall be made a part of the articles of association of the school, and the percentage of the school's annual net balance that can be distributed as a reasonable return shall be determined by the school's board of directors, taking into consideration the following factors: (i) school fee types and collection criteria, (ii) the ratio of the school's expenses used for educational activities and improvement of educational conditions to the total fees collected, and (iii) admission standards and educational quality.
 The relevant information relating to the above factors shall be publicly disclosed before the school's board determines the percentage of the school's annual net balance that can be distributed as reasonable returns, and such information and the decision to distribute reasonable returns shall also be filed with the approval authorities within fifteen days from the decision made by the board.
 However, no current PRC law or regulation provides a formula or guidelines for determining "reasonable returns."
-In addition, no current PRC law or regulation sets forth sponsors' economic rights in schools that do not distribute reasonable returns, and the requirements or restrictions on a private school's ability to operate its education business do not differ based on such school's status as a school that requires reasonable returns or a school that does not require reasonable returns.
+In addition, no current PRC law or regulation sets forth sponsors' economic rights in school's status as a school that requires reasonable returns or a school that does not require reasonable returns.